elavigne/GettingCleaningData_CourseProject/README.md

   The transformation is executed using reshape2's melt method followed by the dplyr's summarise method.

+9. Separate the mean of the mean and the mean of the standard deviation in two columns

+  Using cbind and sub, the type of estimated value (mean or std) is extracted to its own temporary column.
+Using tidyr.spread, mean and std form columns containing the mean that was associated to its row.

+10. Some columns are renamed.
+  The following column renames occur:
-9. The column variable is renamed to 'feature'
+  - variable is renamed to feature
+  - mean is renamed to avgmean
+  - std is renamed to avgstd

-10. The values in the column features are cleaned renamed to be more descriptive
+11. The values in the column features are cleaned renamed to be more descriptive

   The '.' are removed from the names, and partial words are renamed to their full word:
   - Acc is renamed to Acceleration